Emotional Hijacking: When Your Illogical Brain Takes Control

 No matter how our emotions are hijacked either too much excitement or anger, it shows one thing….we are not in control.
 That’s not good.

 Most people whose emotions are hijacked are helpless and at the mercy of their emotions.
-In fact, they are slaves to their own emotions.
+They are slaves to their own emotions.

 To actualize this, refer to self-awareness above.